tomwhartung/jmws_accoutrements/doc/google/adsense.md

 #### 3.2 Log in if necessary and access "My ads"

-* "My ads" is an option in the hamburger menu up in the left-hand corner.
+"My ads" is an option in the hamburger menu up in the left-hand corner.

 #### 3.3 Create a new Ad unit

 * Click on (My Ads) -> Content -> Ad Units
 * Click on "+ New ad unit"

-* Fill in the form
+#### 3.4 Fill in the form

-** Google prefers the Responsive ads, so use that if possible.
+Google prefers the Responsive ads, so use that size if possible.

-** The standard for the name is: "[Block Name in Words] - [Ad size]" ** See the others ads and make sure it is consistent!
+- The standard for the name is: "[Block Name in Words] - [Ad size]"
+- See the others ads and make sure it is consistent!
-** Name: This time we are naming it: "Top Left Ad - Responsive" ** Ad size: Responsive (make sure it matches the name!)
+- Name: This time we are naming it: "Top Left Ad - Responsive"
+- Ad size: Responsive (make sure it matches the name!)
-** Ad type: Text & display (preferred - can change later) ** Text ad style: Default
+- Ad type: Text & display (preferred - can change later)
+- Text ad style: Default
-** Custom channels: if this is new block, create one using the block name, ** I.e., Create custom channel -> Name: top_left_ad -> Save button ** Note that the new custom channel is selected, cool ** Backup ads -> Fill space with a solid color -> #CCCCCC ** Click on "Save"
+- Custom channels: if this is new block, create one using the block name,
+- I.e., Create custom channel -> Name: top_left_ad -> Save button
+- Note that the new custom channel is selected, cool
+- Backup ads -> Fill space with a solid color -> #CCCCCC
+- Click on "Save"

-* Select and copy all of the ad code into the mouse buffer.
+Select and copy all of the ad code into the mouse buffer.

 ## Step (4): Update `adsense.py`

+#### Rule (3): All ad source code is in `Site/content/adsense.py` .

+Prerequisite: all of the ad code from Step (3) is in the mouse buffer.

 #### 4.1 Paste code